Minister condemns destruction of medical equipment in Kogi

 Aliyu, who acknowledged that though the devastation of medical equipment in the state was quite enormous, she however expressed the hope that the state would bounce back better and stronger.

-“Nevertheless, I am convinced beyond any reasonable doubt that this trying period is just a phase, and Kogi state will come out better.
-Governor Yahaya Bello should not be deterred by this very sad development, but be focused in his health sector recovery efforts”.
+“Nevertheless, I am convinced beyond any reasonable doubt that this trying period is just a phase, and Kogi State will come out better.
+Governor Yahaya Bello should not be deterred by this very sad development, but be focused on his health sector recovery efforts”.

 The minister also commended the state police command for the arrest of suspected looters of items at various warehouses in Lokoja, just as she called on the commissioner of police to get rid of criminals masquerading as protesters in the state.